 The Technology section of the Contractor Manual is currently marked Reserved.
 It is not an oversight.
 Additional technology and security requirements will be defined through task orders as the contract matures.
 A team without embedded security expertise will be reacting to those requirements rather than shaping responses to them.

 Federal-scale healthcare primes are built for network management, claims adjudication, provider relations, and clinical operations.
-Those strengths are real, and they are competitive on a contract like CCN.
-What most are not built for:
+Those strengths are real, and they are what wins a contract like CCN.
+Traverge completes the picture on the security and technology compliance side, so your team stays focused on care delivery:

 These capabilities do not get staffed reactively after the award.
 They belong in the technical approach, on the org chart, and in the past performance matrix before the proposal drops.